 There is no correspondence on file relating to Ida’s stay or her treatment and progress at Normansfield, but she did not stay long.
 She left on 3 March 1896 and was listed in the Discharge Register as condition “relieved” (not recovered).

-This case study hardly portrays the hospital in a very flattering light.
+Having read the above case study it would be difficult to conclude that it hardly portrays the hospital in a very flattering light.
 Under the stewardship of John Langdon Down, Normansfield became a centre of excellence in the study of learning disabilities.
 Ida Page was a resident in the last years of Langdon Down’s life, perhaps after his sons had taken a greater role in the running of the institution.
 Had Normansfield begun at this stage to resemble a more traditional Victorian asylum, a place to hide people who would not or could not conform to society’s norms, or was the treatment of Ida Page an aberration?
 Sadly we may never know.